Profiscience/knockout-contrib/packages/router.plugins.component/README.md

 [npm-stats]: http://npm-stat.com/charts.html?package=@profiscience/knockout-contrib-router-plugins-component&author=&from=&to=
 [npm-stats-shield]: https://img.shields.io/npm/dt/@profiscience/knockout-contrib-router-plugins-component.svg?maxAge=2592000

 Sets the component for a route.
 Intended for use with dynamic imports for intuitive code-splitting/lazy-loading of views.
-Adds support for async `dispose` method, and provides plumbing for async initialization (for example with the [init plugin](../router.plugins.init)).

 ## Installation